nicksnlp/nicksnlp.github.io/index.md

 ## Contacts

-My email address is compiled by adding my name and my surname, and separating them with a **dot** @helsinki.fi.
+My email address is compiled by adding my name to my surname, and separating them with a **dot** @helsinki.fi.
 Use the same style for gmail.
 If you look at my artwork, you will find my phone.

 ## Courses I've Taken